-- A. Both parties agree that an effective school system requires mutual understanding and cooperation.
+- A. Both parties agree that an effective school system requires mutual understanding and cooperation to implement programs and activities for the improvement of instruction.
 Accordingly, the parties agree that they will mutually develop and implement programs and activities for the improvement of instruction.
 The parties agree that teachers will serve on committees and in such other capacities to further the common goals of the parties. - B. The parties agree that special circumstances occasionally dictate that teachers will provide additional time for students made necessary by factors beyond the control of the teacher.
 Under such circumstances such time will be determined cooperatively by the teacher and the principal provided that the time expended will not unduly interfere with normal preparation for related class work. - C. Each teacher is to be treated in a professional manner at all times. - D. Teachers are to treat other employees of the system in a professional manner at all times.